-- A formal disciplinary investigation may sometimes be required to establish the facts and whether there is a disciplinary case to answer. - If a formal disciplinary investigation is required, the Council's staffing committee will appoint an Investigator who will be responsible for undertaking a fact-finding exercise to collect all relevant information.
-The Investigator will be independent and will normally be a councillor.
-If the staffing committee considers that there are no councillors who are independent (for example, because they all have direct involvement in the allegations about the employee), it will appoint someone from outside the Council.
-The Investigator will be appointed as soon as possible after the allegations have been made.
+- 9. There will be an investigation of the facts.
+The council's staffing committee will appoint an investigator who will be responsible for undertaking the disciplinary investigation.
+The investigator will be independent and will normally be a councillor.
+If the staffing committee considers that there are no councillors who are independent (for example, because they all have direct involvement in the allegations about the employee), it will appoint someone from outside the council.
+The investigator will be appointed as soon as possible after the allegations have been made.
 The staffing committee will inform the Investigator of the terms of reference of the investigation.
-The terms of reference should specify:

-- the allegations or events that the investigation is required to examine - whether a recommendation is required - how the findings should be presented.
-For example, an investigator will often be required to present the findings in the form of a written report - who the findings should be reported to and who to contact for further direction if unexpected issues arise or advice is needed. - The Investigator will be asked to submit their findings within 20 working days of appointment where possible.
-In cases of alleged unsatisfactory performance or of allegations of minor misconduct, the appointment of an investigator may not be necessary and the Council may decide to commence disciplinary proceedings at the next stage the disciplinary meeting (see paragraph 22). - The staffing committee will notify the employee in writing of the alleged misconduct and details of the person undertaking the investigation.
-The employee may be asked to meet an investigator as part of the disciplinary investigation.
-The employee will be given sufficient notice of the meeting with the Investigator so that he/she has reasonable time to prepare for it.
+The terms of reference should specify: - the allegations or events that the investigation is required to examine - whether a recommendation is required - how the findings should be presented.
+For example, an investigator will often be required to present the findings in the form of a written report - who the findings should be reported to and who to contact for further direction if unexpected issues arise or advice is needed.

+- 10. The investigator will be asked to submit a report within 20 working days of appointment.
+In cases of alleged unsatisfactory performance or of allegations of minor misconduct, the appointment of an investigator may not be necessary and the council may decide to commence disciplinary proceedings at the next stage (see paragraphs 18 -22). - 11.
+The staffing committee will first notify the employee in writing of the alleged misconduct and ask him/her to attend a meeting with the investigator.
+The employee will be given at least five working days' notice of the meeting with the investigator so that he/she has reasonable time to prepare for it.
 The letter will explain the investigatory process and that the meeting is part of that process.
-The employee will be provided with a copy of the Council's disciplinary procedure.
-The Council will also inform the employee that when he/she meets with the Investigator, he/she will have the opportunity to comment on the allegations of misconduct. - 16 Employees may be accompanied or represented by a workplace colleague, a trade union representative or a trade union official at any investigatory meeting. - 17 If there are other persons (e.g. employees, councillors, members of the public or the Council's contractors) who can provide relevant information, the Investigator should try to obtain it from them in advance of the meeting with the employee. - The Investigator has no authority to take disciplinary action.
-His/her role is to establish the facts of the case as quickly as possible and prepare a report that recommends to the staffing committee whether or not disciplinary action should be considered under the policy. - 19 The Investigator's report will contain his/her recommendations and the findings on which they were based.
-He/she will recommend either: - the employee has no case to answer and there should no further action under the Council's disciplinary procedure

-- the matter is not serious enough to justify further use of the disciplinary procedure and can be dealt with informally or - the employee has a case to answer and a formal hearing should be convened under the Council's disciplinary procedure. - The Investigator will submit the report to the staffing committee which will decide whether further action will be taken. - 21 If the Council decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.
+The employee should be provided with a copy of the Council's disciplinary procedure.
+The Council will also inform the employee that when he/she meets with the investigator, he/she will have the opportunity to comment on the allegations of misconduct. - 12.
+Employees may be accompanied or represented by a workplace colleague, a trade union representative or a trade union official at any investigatory meeting. - 13.
+If there are other persons (e.g. employees, councillors, members of the public or the Council's contractors) who can provide relevant information, the investigator should try to obtain it from them in advance of the meeting with the employee. - 14.
+The investigator has no authority to take disciplinary action.
+His/her role is to establish the facts of the case as quickly as possible and prepare a report that recommends to the staffing committee whether or not disciplinary action should be taken. - 15.
+The investigator's report will contain his/her recommendations and the findings on which they were based.
+He/she will recommend one of the following: - the employee has no case to answer and there should no further action under the Council's disciplinary procedure. - the matter is not serious enough to justify further use of the disciplinary procedure and can be dealt with informally. - the employee has a case to answer and there should be action under the Council's disciplinary procedure. - 16.
+The investigator will submit the report to the staffing committee which will decide whether further action will be taken. - 17.
+If the Council decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.